ianmoran11/tidyABS/README.md

 ![](README-unnamed-chunk-19-1.png)<!-- -->

 Time series data require the user to manually identify the inner table cells.
-This is because some of the column names are numberic — for example, collection month.
+This is because some of the column names are numeric — for example, collection month.

 I recommend using the